 Are Chainsaw Pants Necessary?

-However, due to its alternative, the chainsaw chaps, the pants are rarely used, which makes people ask the question: “is it necessary to use chainsaw pants when a chainsaw chap has got me covered?”
+However, due to its alternative, the chainsaw chaps, the pants are rarely used, making people ask: “is it necessary to use chainsaw pants when a chainsaw chap has got me covered?”
 It is important to note that a chainsaw chap cannot be used in all operations.

 Operations that involve you climbing cannot be done with a chap due to its apron-like design, making the pants necessary.
 The necessity of chainsaw pants depends solely on you and the operation to be handled.